Y1hhnn/CS4782_Team78/README.md

 ### Future work

+- **Crosswords:** combine `--focused` candidate-level verdicts with the `--cache`, which we did not fully test.
+The cache regularizes evaluator noise (the main mechanism behind its +7 pp gain), and focused is independently dominant — together they could push above the current 40 % game leader at lower cost.
+- **Game of 24:** train a small, fine-tuned evaluator (e.g., distill from unbatched Gemini 3.1 traces) to recover unbatched accuracy at batched-level cost.
+This is the only avenue we see for closing the 3–4 × cost gap of paper-strict ToT.
+- **Creative Writing:** the `tot_score_select` win suggests every vote-based ToT prompt in the original code base is replaceable with independent scoring.
+A systematic sweep — vote vs. score across multiple judges and tasks — would test whether the result generalizes.
 - **Across tasks:** ToT's `(generator, evaluator)` decomposition begs for a unified meta-controller that picks evaluator mode (batched / focused / cache / score-select) from task characteristics (verifier availability, candidate fan-out, value-prompt cost).
 Our results suggest a 2 × 2 rule: *verifiable + cheap evaluator* → batched, *verifiable + expensive evaluator* → focused + cache, *open-ended + cheap judge* → score-select, *open-ended + expensive judge* → best-of-k with refinement.

 ---